Militiamen withdraw from US Embassy but Iraq tensions linger

 BAGHDAD (AP) — Iran-backed militiamen withdrew from the U.S. Embassy compound in Baghdad on Wednesday after two days of clashes with American security forces, but U.S.-Iran tensions remain high and could spill over into further violence.

 The withdrawal followed calls from the government and senior militia leaders.
-It ended atwo-day crisis marked by the breachof the largest and one of the most heavily fortified U.S. diplomatic missions in the world.
-The attack prompted the Pentagon to send hundreds of additional troops to the Middle East.
+It ended a two-day crisis marked by the breach of the largest and one of the most heavily fortified U.S. diplomatic missions in the world.

+The attack and its volatile aftermath prompted the Pentagon to send hundreds of additional troops to the Middle East an d U.S. Secretary of State Mike Pompeo to delay a European and Central Asian trip.

 In an orchestrated assault, hundreds of militiamen and their supporters broke into the embassy compound, destroying a reception area, smashing windows and spraying graffiti on walls to protest U.S. airstrikes against an Iran-backed militia over the weekend that killed 25 fighters.